Canada escapes; US, Sweden fall in world hockey

 KOSICE, Slovakia — Damon Severson and Mark Stone helped Canada escape to the world hockey championship semifinals while the United States and defending champion Sweden dropped out.

 Canada beat Switzerland 3-2 in overtime Thursday night.
 Severson tied it with 0.4 seconds left on a goal confirmed by video review.
-Stone ended it at 5:07 of the 3-on-3 overtime.
+Stone ended it at 5:07 of the 3-on-3 overtime off a pass from Pierre-Luc Dubois.

+“In these elimination games, you need to have guys step up.
+(Severson) stepped up for us to get the game tied, and then Dubois makes a ridiculous play to get it finished for us,” Stone said.
+“Pretty big goal.
+It sends us to the semifinals, but I didn’t really have to do much.
+I just put my stick on the ice, went to the net and Dubois makes that winning goal happen.”

+The tying goal came with goalie Matt Murray off an extra attacker.
+Severson’s shot from the point dribbled over the goal line after it hit goalie Leonardo Genoni’s pad and blocker.

+“It’s one of those things that you can’t really make it up.
+We were very fortunate to get that late goal,” Severson said.
+“It was a 2-1 hockey game the entire third period and the goalie was playing great.
+We got a lot of chances but we just couldn’t seem to sneak one by him.
+With under a second left I just took a shot and it ended up bouncing in.
+To score a goal like on a big stage like this is definitely very exciting.”

-Stone also scored in regulation.
+Stone had a goal and an assist in regulation.
 Nico Hischier and Sven Andrighetto scored for Switzerland.

 In the semifinals Saturday, Canada will face the Czech Republic, and Russia will play Finland.